-35. A minimum of one (1) sealed bus parking bay and two (2) car parking Prior to the bays must be provided within the subject site adjacent to the recreation commencement building generally in accordance with the approval plans. of use of Stage 2 and to be maintained at all times.
+Con Condition 35 35 A minimum of one (1) sealed bus parking bay and two (2) car parking bays must be provided within the subject site adjacent to the recreation building generally in accordance with the approval plans.
+Prior to the commencement of use of Stage 2 and to be maintained at all times.